DIY Guide For Parents To Slow Their Child’s Myopia Progression

 Reading materials and digital devices should be used at a healthy distance from the eyes.
 Regular breaks from these materials should also be taken.
 A good recommended distance is the length of your child’s forearm.
 Observe the 20-20-20 rule: Every 20 minutes, look away from the digital device for 20 seconds at something at least 20 feet away.

 Also ask our eye doctors about myopia management, which can significantly reduce your child’s myopia progression over time.

 This video discusses changes that can be made at home to help children maintain better long-term eye health.
 Our eye doctor mentions optimum lighting conditions, time spent outdoors, healthy sleep schedules, responsible digital media usage and myopia management techniques.

-To learn more about what you can do to help preserve your child’s vision, call Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+To learn more about what you can do to help preserve your child’s vision, call Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.